 At the moment the museum is showing an exhibition on the ladybird book of Charles dickens.
 It shows the amazing illustrations that made the book.

-The Charles Dickens Museum London is Open Tuesday to Sunday 10am- 5pm, it’s the perfect place to visit with a few hours to spare.
-A 10 minute walk from Holborn station makes it easily accessible.
-Costing just £9 for adults and just £4 for children,
+The Charles Dickens Museum London is Open Wednesday to Sunday 10am- 5pm.
+The last entry is a 4pm.
+It is the perfect place to visit with a few hours to spare.
+It is only a 10 minute walk from Holborn station making it easily accessible.

 I hope you enjoyed your look around The Charles Dickens Museum London.